selfrefactor/niketa-theme/README.md

 # Niketa

-Light VSCode Themes
+Light VSCode Themes with internal theme generator(which can be reused)

-> Huge collection of light themes

 ## Screens